 Tuition support is not normally available to students in the M.S. program, although M.S. students may be able to arrange for hourly wage/stipend support from research mentors.
+Students who have questions about the University's policy on sufficient academic progress for student loans should speak with the Assistant Dean for Student Affairs.

-The M.S. in Human Genetics is a research-oriented degree, intended to prepare the graduate to participate in laboratory or biomathematical research or to go on to Ph.D. level study.
+The M.S. in Human Genetics is a research-oriented degree, intended to prepare the graduate to participate in laboratory or statistical research or to go on to Ph.D. level study.
 The requirements for the M.S. in Human Genetics can normally be fulfilled in two years of full-time study.

 Students interested in pursuing a Ph.D. are encouraged to apply directly to the Ph.D. program; an M.S. is not required for entrance to the Ph.D. program.